exoscale/terraform-provider-exoscale/docs/resources/sks_cluster.md

 - `addons` (Set of String, Deprecated)
 - `auto_upgrade` (Boolean) Enable automatic upgrading of the control plane version.
 - `cni` (String) The CNI plugin that is to be used.
+Available options are "calico" or "cilium".
 Defaults to "calico".
+Setting empty string will result in a cluster with no CNI.
 - `description` (String) A free-form text describing the cluster.
 - `exoscale_ccm` (Boolean) Deploy the Exoscale [Cloud Controller Manager](https://github.com/exoscale/exoscale-cloud-controller-manager/) in the control plane (boolean; default: `true`; may only be set at creation time).
 - `labels` (Map of String) A map of key/value labels.